Microb-vn/bash_dns_bhnl/README.md

 # Bhosted DNS script to be used by acme.sh

+As Synology NAS user, I host a few websites from my NAS.
+They are mainly to support a personal BLOG, a small website with food recipes, a Calendar, Webmail and File Sharing website - stuff like that.
+All for personal use.
-My challenge was to create custom (and ideally ) wildcard certificates for Synology NAS using acme.sh and its DNS-01 challenge method.
-Synology only supports the creating certificates using the HTTP(s) challenge method.
+My challenge was to create a custom (and ideally) wildcard certificate for my websites using acme.sh and its DNS-01 challenge method.
+Synology by default only supports the creation of certificates using the HTTP challenge method, and that method does note support the creation/maintenance of wildcard certificates.
+I want to use a wildcard certificate

+- to have one certificate for all my websites (some have different subdomain prefixes)
+- properly secure the websites by using encrypted internet traffic.

 For me, to use acme.sh for my synology, this ONLY required a special script to update DNS to create temporary acme-challenge TXT records following the methods as prescribed by acme.sh.
-As I am with the Internet Hosting company called bhosted (bhosted.nl) - which also hosts my DNS - , and there was no dsn script available for this provider, I developed a script that execute the DNS challenge API calls that are required for acme.sh.
+As I am with the Internet Hosting company called bhosted (bhosted.nl) - where I have registered my domain and which hosts my DNS - , and there was no dsn script available for this provider, I developed a script that execute the DNS challenge API calls that are required for acme.sh.

+Although I use the acme.sh and dns script for my Synology NAS, it is written in bash and as such it should work with most - if not all - Linux implementations.

 **Please note that this repo only contains the DNS script that should be used as part of acme.sh.**